Cerebral

 Growth

 Cerebral is a digital mental health platform offering therapy and medication management.
-As the sole product designer embedded in the growth and marketing pillar, I owned the end-to-end UX of the top-of-funnel conversion experience, from landing page to checkout.
-My mandate was to design, test, and iterate on experiences that moved users through the funnel more effectively, working closely with a product manager, engineering, and marketing in a lean, fully remote team.
+As the sole product designer embedded in the growth and marketing pillar, I owned the end-to-end UX of the full-funnel conversion experience, from landing page to checkout.
+My mandate was to design, test (when able), and iterate on experiences that moved users through the funnel more effectively, working closely with a product manager, engineering, and marketing in a lean, fully remote team.

-User research and quantitative data surfaced a consistent picture:
+User research and behavioral data surfaced a consistent picture:

 Opening context section

 Sole product designer across the full conversion funnel.
-I worked in close partnership with the product manager and engineering team, and collaborated with marketing on landing page strategy and messaging alignment.
+I worked in close partnership with the product manager and engineering team, and collaborated with the one other product designer on the team, whose focus was primarily the EMR, for cross-functional design alignment.
+I partnered with marketing when we introduced consultations into the funnel and needed to determine where and how to surface them within the experience.
 I was responsible for:

 1. Personalized funnel experiences by user type